modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

    See https://github.com/modex-flexmex/oemo-flex/issues/57 for details.

-Optimisation
+Optimization
 ============

-Optimisation is performed by oemof-solph.
+Optimization is performed by oemof-solph.

 Postprocessing
 ==============